CodeJonesW/Wills_Blog/assets/blog-posts/deep-link-ios-expo-firebase.md

 ## Conclusion

 - I hope this has given you an idea of how one could combine these services in order to provide a solution for deep linking.
-I would be happy to hear any feedback or suggestions on how to improve this solution.
-I would also be happy to answer any questions you may have.
-Thanks for reading!

-  will@webexpertstudios.com

 ## Resources